Open Now — 24/7 Plumbing

 Grevillea robusta (Silky Oak)

-The Silky Oak is a native Australian tree that has been widely used in landscaping for its attractive foliage and quick growth.
+The Silky Oak is a native Australian tree widely used in landscaping for its attractive foliage and quick growth.
 The tree’s roots can penetrate pipes, causing blockages and leaks.
 The tree’s dense canopy can also create heavy shade, making it difficult for other plants to grow underneath.

 If you’re looking for a native tree with a similar appearance, consider the Black She-oak or the Honey Myrtle.